xuanyuwang/venngage-challenge/README.md

 # venngage-challenge

 I don't know how should I response the last question from the application.
 Therefore I created this repo and use the link of this repo to answer it.

-Though, the repo is empty now.
+The code is finished.

 Please visit https://www.xuanyu.dev/venngage-challenge/ to see the demo.